Skip to main content

 • dev.sh, which is the open source version of Railway.
 Besides hosting your stack, dev.sh makes it possible to deploy the same stacks your own cloud, which basically turns it into a horizontal-first of Coolify or CapRover.

-Even more alternatives already available: Northflank, Render, Sliplane and others, but, since the focus of this article is about general trends, I will let them aside for the time being.
+• Even more alternative: Northflank, Render, Sliplane and others all have slightly different takes on this problem, but, since the focus of this article is about general trends, I will let them aside for now.

 Rather than focusing exclusively on deployments, Starthub is more of a swiss knife that can be used to perform arbitray tasks, among which deploying cloud architectures.
 It can be useful in cases where: